ryanschmitt2/HomeLab/README.md

 <img src="https://i.imgur.com/lup1yMu.jpeg" height="30%" width="30%" alt="UDR7 Back">/

 The switch is just plug-and-play, so there is no management to do.
 It connects to second computer and the Nvidia Shield media streamer.
+The clients connecting to it have low demand for bandwidth so limiting the 2.5GbE port to a 1GbE switch is acceptable for now.